 The Purple Book – Download the helpful booklet which includes information that may assist you to make good decisions about your situation with a list of useful numbers and websites - Domestic Violence Prevention Centre

-How do you apply for an Apprehended Violence Order – Legal Aid Website
+How do you apply for an Apprehended Violence Order – Department Communities & Justice Website

 Charmed & Dangerous – Information Booklet on understanding the effects of domestic violence on women and children.
 Warning signs, safety planning, legal information and important numbers.